Shingle Stain

 The Shingle Stain features aromas of cool mint and bitter pomegranate and has a sip that starts with the sweetness of grenadine balanced with lime tartness and a funky rum note, and it all goes down accompanied by the various spice notes from the pimento dram and bitters and leaves grenadine’s bright flavor and the overripe fruit note of rum on the tongue.

-Our Opinion of This Cocktail Recipe: Despite essentially being a souped-up daiquiri with a different sweetener and more spices, this is a delightfully complex combination.
+Our Opinion of This Cocktail Recipe: Despite essentially being a souped-up Daiquiri with a different sweetener and more spices, the Shingle Stain is a delightfully complex combination.
 We were both huge fans of it for its simple yet effective recipe and exotic flavors!

 Which of our palates is yours most like?